emanuelefavero/react-testing/README.md

 # React Testing

-This is a cheat sheet repo for how to test React components using Jest and React testing library
+This is a cheat sheet repo for how to test React components using Jest and React testing library.

 > Note: [Create React App](https://create-react-app.dev/) comes with Jest and React testing library pre-installed

+## Assertion

+- _"Testing is about translating user interactions in code and making the right assertions"_

+An assertion is a statement that is either true or false.
+In testing, we use assertions to check if the code is working as expected.

+## AAA (Arrange, Act, Assert)

+AAA is a pattern for organizing unit tests.
+It breaks tests down into three clear and distinct steps:

+- **Arrange** - setup the test (render the component, assign variables, etc.)
+- **Act** - perform the action (click a button, type in an input, etc.)
+- **Assert** - check the result (check if the button is disabled, check if the input has the correct value, etc.)

 #### Libraries used